Casinos in Kansas City, MO – Map & Information

 We’ll break these down in more detail below, but overall, five of the six are what you’d consider to be nice, traditional casinos – ones with regular slot machines, table games like craps, roulette, blackjack, etc. You have to be 21 or older to play here.

-All but one set on the banks of the Missouri River, these 5 main casinos are clean, spacious, with all the usual games, nice hotels, restaurants, showrooms, and amenities you find at Las Vegas resorts.
+All but one are set on the banks of the Missouri River, and all 5 of these main casinos are clean, spacious, with all the usual games.
+Three have nice hotels attached, along with a variety of restaurants, showrooms, along with many of the amenities you would find at Las Vegas resorts.

-A sixth casino is a small Indian-run slots-only casino in Kansas City, Kansas, and which doesn’t come highly recommended.
+A sixth casino is a small Indian-run slots-only casino in Kansas City, Kansas.

 Below is a map of the six casinos: